rbind/mikmart/content/post/2018-02-18-testing-font-awesome.md

   - random
 ---

-When googling... something^[What exactly it was persistently eludes me.] **blogdown** related, I stumbled onto some [slides from an R-Ladies workshop](https://alison.rbind.io/slides/blogdown-workshop-slides.html), where [Alison Persmanes Hill](https://alison.rbind.io) goes through the process of setting up a website with **blogdown** and Hugo.
+When googling... something[^1] **blogdown** related, I stumbled onto some [slides from an R-Ladies workshop](https://alison.rbind.io/slides/blogdown-workshop-slides.html), where [Alison Persmanes Hill](https://alison.rbind.io) goes through the process of setting up a website with **blogdown** and Hugo.
 The running example in the slides is the set up of a [website for the R-Ladies Portland chapter](http://rladies-pdx.rbind.io/), and I can assure you that the slides serve as a great tutorial for getting into **blogdown**, even without being actively presented by Alison!

+[^1]: What exactly it was persistently eludes me.

 # <i class = "fab fa-font-awesome-alt fa-lg"></i> Icons!